Here’s why Beyond Meat stock is down, even though we’re eating more fake meat

-Among the consumer trends that have emerged during the coronavirus pandemic (more TV, more takeout, more Nestlé Toll House cookies) is also, evidently, a larger appetite for sustainable meat.
+Among the consumer trends that have emerged during the coronavirus pandemic (more TV, more takeout, more Nestlé Toll House cookies), there is evidently a larger appetite for sustainable meat.

 Beyond Meat reported yesterday that its supermarket sales have nearly tripled year-over-year.
 The plant-based meat company’s U.S. retail sales jumped by 194.9% in the second quarter, and its international retail sales by 166.7%.
 The global boost in consumer sales can be attributed to a number of factors, including more cooking at home, more time to experiment with food, a real meat shortage in grocery stores, and the in-aisle placement of Beyond Meat products right next to the real meat products.